robertmartin8/PyPortfolioOpt/docs/Contributing.rst

 should follow `PEP257 <https://stackoverflow.com/questions/2557110/what-to-put-in-a-python-module-docstring>`_
 semantically and sphinx syntactically, such that sphinx can automatically document the methods and their arguments.
-I am personally not a fan of writing long paragraphs in the docstrings: in my view docstrings should state briefly how an object can be used, while the rest of the explanation and theoretical background should be offloaded to ReadTheDocs.
+I am personally not a fan of writing long paragraphs in the docstrings: in my view, docstrings should state briefly how an object can be used, while the rest of the explanation and theoretical background should be offloaded to ReadTheDocs.